dorian-strawberrypie/markdown-cv/index.md

 `2018, 2019`
 __STAPRO, s. r. o.__

--month 1,5 high school internship in IT department
+-month and a half long high school internship in IT department

--Ostrava branch office of a hospital SW development corp
+-in Ostrava branch office of a hospital SW development corp

 -I worked on the hospital system FONS in C#/xaml, mainly fixed bugs or helped with UX analysis for a new version